 Also, you can save the bones from Thanksgiving or Christmas turkeys and add them.

 I put the turkey parts into a stockpot and fill it with filtered water.
 I add a handful of Himalayan pink salt crystals.
-I bring the pot to a boil and then let it simmer for about an hour.
+I bring the pot to a boil and then let it simmer for about an hour, skimming off any foam that forms on the top.
 If I have frozen veggie scraps for stock, I add those.
-My favorite additions are the parts of onions, carrots, parsley, beets, greens, and lemons left from previous kitchen endeavors, and leftovers.
+My favorite additions are the parts of onions, carrots, parsley, beets, greens, and lemons left from previous kitchen endeavors.

 Note: I do not add potatoes, dried legumes, or grains/pasta because it makes it more difficult to digest.
 This soup should be as easy on the digestive system as possible.

-I use tongs to remove the turkey parts, which I let cool, and then I cut the meat off the bones.
+I use tongs to remove the turkey parts, which I let cool, and then I pull the meat off the bones.
 I use the back of a heavy knife blade to whack the bones until they break.
-I return the bones along with the gristle and skin to the stock and let it simmer for hours.
+I return the bones along with the gristle, cartilage, and skin to the stock and let it simmer for hours.

 I cut the turkey meat into bite-sized chunks and refrigerate it.

-Since I’m using a gas burner and feel uncomfortable leaving it on while I’m asleep or away, I refrigerate the stock when I can’t tend it.
-If I can, I let the bones simmer all day.
-Some let them simmer for up to 48 hours!
+Since I’m using a gas burner and feel uncomfortable leaving it on while I’m asleep or away, I refrigerate the stock in the pot when I can’t tend it.
+I let the bones simmer for about 5 hours.

 (Note: I later bought a gigantic 6-quart Crock-Pot and now use that for bone broth.
-I feel comfortable leaving my trailer with broth simmering away in it.
-Maybe one day I’ll even get a pressure cooker to drastically shorten the task, although I’m a little afraid of one exploding.)
+I feel comfortable leaving home with broth simmering away in it.
+Maybe one day I’ll even get a pressure cooker to drastically shorten the task.)

-I add 1/2 cup apple cider vinegar.
-It adds to the flavor but shouldn’t be distinguishable as vinegar.
-Its real role, along with the salt, is to leach minerals out of the bones into the water.
+If I don’t add lemon juice, I add apple cider vinegar.
+Both add to the flavor but shouldn’t be distinguishable.
+The broth just tastes brighter, and the acid leaches collagen out of the bones into the water, adding gelatin to the broth.
 That makes this broth full of calcium, magnesium, phosphorus, and trace minerals as well as the substances our joints need.

 When the broth has simmered long enough and cooled a bit, I get out a large bowl and set a colander over it.
 I very carefully pour the stock through the colander to separate the liquid from the bones and other ingredients, which can now be discarded.
 Pour the broth back into the stockpot.

 Then I get out a large skillet and melt some ghee.
 I add chopped onions, celery, carrots, and beets.
-When they’ve cooked for 10 or so minutes, I add them to the broth.
-I also add chopped greens, frozen peas, tomato paste or diced tomatoes, and fresh minced herbs like parsley (lots), sage, rosemary, thyme, garlic (several cloves at least), and whatever else I have on hand that’s in season and savory.
+When they’ve cooked for 10 or so minutes, I add chopped garlic and stir for a minute*, and then add veggies to the broth.
+I also add chopped greens, frozen peas, tomato paste or diced tomatoes, and fresh minced herbs like parsley (lots), rosemary, thyme, and whatever else I have on hand that’s in season and savory.

 Add the cut up turkey meat, stir well, and let it all simmer until the hard veggies (carrots and beets) are al dente.
 Taste, correct the seasoning, adding salt and pepper if desired, and serve.